yourpropertyexpert/RedSpriteMLTools/README.md

 # RedSpriteMLTools

+This isn't intended to be a useful app.

-Sample code to support the presentation to RedSprite about ML Tools for programming
+This is intended to hold sample code to support the presentation to RedSprite about ML Tools for programming.